KOTORCommunityPatches/K1_Community_Patch/README.md

 * Fixed the position of the strongbox in the Taris Lower City apartments (Reported by DarthParametric) [ISSUE #68](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/68)
 * Hidden Beks didn’t react quickly to intruders (Reported by DarthParametric)
 * It was possible to interact with a transformer in the Sith base on Taris—though it did nothing of particular interest
+* It was possible to miss out on HK’s backstory and leave his whole storyline hanging [ISSUE #3](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/3)
 * Killing Dustil before completing Carth's quest would leave its status unresolved (with additions by DarthParametric) [ISSUE #4](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/4)
+* Party members in stealth during the post-Leviathan scene were game breaking (workaround/partial fix) [ISSUE #9](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/9)
 * Pazaak player Kudos on Tatooine would only bet 50 credits instead of 500 for the final matches
 * Redros was slow to equip a weapon for the brawl after the swoop race (Reported by DarthParametric)
+* Sand People disguises would misbehave if the player used the rapid transit system or loaded from a save while disguised (with insight provided by Salk & A Future Pilot) [ISSUE #6](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/6)
+* Security terminals in Davik’s estate would gas you even if you weren’t inside the target room (Reported by ebmar) [ISSUE #49](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/49)
 * Several Duros on Dantooine lacked melee weapons and/or the proficiency to use them (Reported by ebmar)
 * The appearance of Casus’ body didn’t suit him or the conditions of his death (suggested by DarthParametric)
 * The Dead Settler quest had several bugs and it was possible to miss out on some items depending on if and when it was triggered